Amniocentesis is a test that can be done during pregnancy to look for these problems in the developing baby:

 - Have a family history of genetic disorders

-You may choose genetic counseling before the procedure.
+Genetic counseling is recommended before the procedure.
 This will allow you to:

 - Learn about other prenatal tests

-- Make an informed decision regarding options for prenatal diagnosis
+- Make an informed decision about options for prenatal diagnosis

 - Is a diagnostic test, not a screening test

-- Is 99% accurate for diagnosing Down syndrome
+- Is very accurate for diagnosing Down syndrome

 Amniocentesis can be used to diagnose many different gene and chromosome problems in the baby, including: